Chapter 3.48

 (B) Mailing a notice to these contractors; or

-(C) Sending a notice to these contractors by facsimile or other electronic means.
+(C) Sending a notice to these contractors by facsimile or e-mail.

-(3) For purposes of this chapter, “equitably distribute” means that the city may not favor certain contractors on the appropriate small works roster over other contractors on the appropriate small works roster who perform similar services.
-At the time bids are solicited, the city representative shall not inform a contractor of the terms or amount of any other contractor’s bid for the same project.
+(3) At the time bids are solicited, the city representative shall not inform a contractor of the terms or amount of any other contractor’s bid for the same project.

-(4) A written record shall be made by the city representative of each contractor’s bid on the project and of any conditions imposed on the bid.
+(4) A written record shall be made by the city’s representative of each contractor’s bid on the project and of any conditions imposed on the bid.
 Immediately after an award is made, the bid quotations obtained shall be recorded, open to public inspection, and available by telephone inquiry.
 (Ord.
-860 § 1 (part), 2009).
+899 § 2 (part), 2011).

 The city may choose not to bid or comply with this small works roster procedure for a public works project if the estimated cost is less than: